cfengine/documentation/reference/components/cf-serverd.markdown

 ### allowconnects

 **Description:** List of IP addresses that may connect to the server port.
+They are denoted in either IP or subnet form.
+For compatibility reasons, regular expressions are also accepted.

-If a client's identity matches an entry in this list it is granted to permission to send data to the server port.
-Clients who are not in this list may not connect or send data to the server.
+This is the first line of defence; clients who are not in this list may not connect or send any data to the server.

 See also the warning about regular expressions in [`allowallconnects`][cf-serverd#allowallconnects].